M. C. Escher in popular culture: Television

+The couch gag to the season 6, episode 21 episode of The Simpsons, titled "The PTA Disbands" features the living room, modeled after M. C. Escher's Relativity.

 The Futurama episode "I, Roommate" features Relativity as one of the living spaces Fry and Bender are considering living in.

 Escher is alluded to in the Phineas and Ferb episode "Gaming the System" in which Candace is found in an environment similar to Relativity.

 The Final Space episode "Chapter Three" features a construct alluding to Escher.

+The opening to the anime Go!
+Go!
+Loser Ranger! includes visuals heavily based on Escher's Relativity.

 In Yu-Gi-Oh!, Yami Yugi's mind in the Millenium Puzzle is represented as a construction similar to Relativity, to emphasize the confusion he feels about who he is.

+In the anime Ronin Warriors, the inside of Lord Arago's castle in the Netherworld resembles Escher's Relativity yet in a more Japanese design.